nick-killeen/demuxfb/README.md

            if isinstance(message, demuxfb.message.TextMessage)]))
 ```
 ## Documentation
-The documentation is available online at TODO.
-You can also read it in source or
+The documentation is available online at https://nick-killeen.github.io/demuxfb/.
-with `help(demuxfb)` in Python, or can compile it with Sphinx by using the
+You can also read it in source or with `help(demuxfb)` in Python, or can compile
-Makefile in the `docs/` directory.
+it with Sphinx by using the Makefile in the `docs/` directory.

 ## Modification
 You may want to extend or modify demuxfb's vocabulary to work better with your